Respo/guidebook/docs/guide/styles.md

 Since it's not a GC-based solution, `<style>..</style>` created before hot code swapping remains in the DOM tree and will alway occupy memory.
 This solution is far from perfect, but it's supposed to cover current needs in Respo.

+### Node.js rendering

+During HTML rendering in Node.js , styles are collected in a list in `respo.css/*style-list-in-nodejs`.
+It's an unstable design but you can get styles from it.